shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 The single vehicle, single static obstacle case had 240 variables and 300 constraints and was able to be solved in around 10 ms.

 The last one -- multi vehicle, multi dynamic obstacle case had 8400 variables and 10500 constraints and took upwards of 30 min to solve.
 Obviously there are other factors such as how easy it is to actually find a solution given the constraints and so on, but in general the solve times explode as we have more vehicles and obstacles.

+Some of this can be mitigated by using the receding horizon approach.

 ## References